“A dog is the only thing on earth that loves you more than he loves himself” – Josh Billings

 As we have already learnt, whippets are designed for their speed, but this makes a good point to note that it’s better to keep them on a lead when out and about.
 You won’t be able to catch them if they see something across the field that looks more fun than you.

 If you are welcoming a whippet into a family environment with young children, then it’s important to still remember that they are delicate dogs and they won’t appreciate being heavy handled.

 The Whippet likes to be close and love their fellow kind.
 You will regularly find them under a blanket or by their favourite heater.

 #10 – Being a part of your family

-Whippets are massively family orientated.
-They like to be involved and feel a part of your life.
+The Whippet is massively family orientated.
+Whippets like to be involved and feel a part of your life.
 I suppose you could say they’re needy little dogs, but in the best way possible.
 So if you want a loveable companion by your side then it’s possible that a whippet is the right pup for you.

-They also make great friends to each other…whippets love other whippets, as well as other dogs.
+They also make great friends to each other… the whippet loves other whippets, as well as other dogs.
 They will be so happy when you get home from work so expect a big greeting from them.
 They’re very affectionate and will always be there for you whenever you need them.
 If cuddles and cosy blankets are up your street then count your whippet in.

 #11 – Insurance for your Whippet

 Thinking about insurance for your new whippet is super important.
 You can shop around for quotes and see who offers you the best price.
-Some companies will want to charge you more because they think whippets are at risk of broken bones, in particular, broken legs.
-They put two and two together of their long legs and high speed running, equalling high insurance payout.
+Some companies will want to charge you more because they think the whippet is at risk of broken bones, in particular, broken legs.
+They put two and two together of their long legs and high speed running, equaling high insurance payout.
 However, you could put that as a risk for any dog so it’s just something to be mindful of when comparing sites.

 So if you are looking for a companion that will always be by your side, is very low maintenance and guarantees you a warm welcome through the door and ready to get under that cosy blanket, then a whippet could be the right dog for you.